quentinplessis/Teamtalk/README.md

 # Teamtalk

-Simple library to execute Smalltalk code in a cluster of Pharo Smalltalk instances.
+Simple library to execute Pharo Smalltalk code in a cluster of Pharo Smalltalk instances.
 MapReduce is also supported.

+Based on [Vert.x](http://vertx.io/) using the [VerStix](https://github.com/mumez/VerStix) library.

 ## Installation